-- Membership services and support previously 'membership administration', are cost associated with providing member engagement and insights, member communities, including collection and administration of membership subscription. - Journals and publications previously 'journals', are costs associated with communicating with members, whether centrally or regionally or whether in hard copy or electric format.
-This costs largely represents the production and editorial cost of BJOT and OTNews magazine. - Conferences and events these cost relate to the organisation, promotion and administration of events - Professional practice and innovation previously 'professional activities' are costs within the areas of research and development, education and provision of professional practice activities.
+Membership services and support - previously 'membership administration', are cost associated with providing member engagement and insights, member communities, including collection and administration of membership subscription.

+Conferences and events - these cost relate to the organisation, promotion and administration of events.

+- previously 'professional activities' are costs within the areas of research and development, education and provision of professional practice activities.

+Professional practice and innovation

 Direct expenditure are allocated to each of these categories of activity.
-Where expenditure cannot be directly allocated it represents support costs and is
+Where expenditure cannot be directly allocated it represents support costs and is apportioned on a basis consistent with the use of resources - by reference to the number of fulltime-equivalent members of staff.